ErpNetDocs/winclient/introduction/workspace-customization/working-with-fields.md

 # Working with fields

 The <b>Fields</b> are the smallest units of information in @@winclientfull.
 Every field contains information, describing its essence.
 Modify the fields to the way you need them in the documents and navigators – they could be hidden or visible, sorted in the order you created them, formatted according to the form’s principles, or colored. <br>You can edit the fields in the *Change current view* mode (you will find it automatically activated after choosing the *Customize fields* function).
-Access the customize fields from
+Access the customize fields from:

 <b>Command ribbon >> View >> Customize fields</b>